KCallaghan/WTM/README.md

 ## Downloading with dependencies

-The best way to obtian this code is by cloning the repository.
+The best way to obtain this code is by cloning the repository.

 Before starting, note that in order to include RichDEM from GitHub, you will need a Public Key associated with your account.
 Instructions to do so can be found here. https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent